On the uniform convergence of random series in Skorohod space and representations of c\`{a}dl\`{a}g infinitely divisible processes: Introduction

 \section{Introduction}

-The It\^o-Nisio Theorem \cite{Ito-Nisio-theorem} plays a fundamental role in the study of series of independent random vectors in separable Banach spaces, see, e.g., \citet{A-G-book}, \citet{Linde}, \citet{Kwapien_R_S}, and \citet{Talagrand}.
-In particular, it implies that various series expansions of a Brownian motion, and of other sample continuous Gaussian processes, converge uniformly pathwise, which was the original motivation for the theorem, see \citet{Ikeda-T}.
+The It\^o--Nisio theorem \cite{Ito-Nisio-theorem} plays a fundamental role in the study of series of independent random vectors in separable Banach spaces; see, for example, Araujo and Gin{\'e} \cite{A-G-book}, Linde \cite{Linde}, Kwapie{\'n} and Woyczy{\'n}ski \cite{KwapienRS} and Ledoux and Talagrand \cite {Talagrand}.
+In particular, it implies that various series expansions of a Brownian motion, and of other sample continuous Gaussian processes, converge uniformly pathwise, which was the original motivation for the theorem; see Ikeda and Taniguchi \cite{Ikeda-T}.

-In order to obtain the corresponding results for series expansions of sample discontinuous processes, it is natural to consider an extension of the It\^o-Nisio Theorem to the Skorohod space $D[0,1]$ of \ca\ functions.
-A deep pioneering work in this direction was done by \citet{Kallenberg_thm}.
-Among other results, he showed that if a series of independent random elements in $D[0,1]$ converges in distribution in the Skorohod topology, then it ``usually'' converges a.s.\ uniformly on $[0,1]$ (see Section \ref{I-N-D} for more details).
-Notice that $D[0,1]$ under the uniform norm $\|\cdot\|$ is not separable and such basic random elements in $D[0,1]$ as a Poisson process, are not strongly measurable functions.
-Therefore, we may formulate our problem concerning $(D[0,1], \|\cdot\|)$ in a more general framework of non-separable Banach spaces as follows.
+In order to obtain the corresponding results for series expansions of sample discontinuous processes, it is natural to consider an extension of the It\^o--Nisio theorem to the Skorohod space $D[0,1]$ of \ca\ functions.
+A deep, pioneering work in this direction was done by Kallenberg \cite{Kallenbergthm}.
+Among other results, he showed that if a series of independent random elements in $D[0,1]$ converges in distribution in the Skorohod topology, then it ``usually'' converges a.s. uniformly on $[0,1]$; see Section \ref{I-N-D} for more details.
+See also related work \cite{BR88}.
+Notice that $D[0,1]$ under the uniform norm $\|\cdot\|$ is not separable, and such basic random elements in $D[0,1]$ as a Poisson process are not strongly measurable functions.
+Therefore, we may formulate our problem concerning $(D[0,1], \|\cdot\|)$ in a more general framework of nonseparable Banach spaces as follows.